vfxetc/vee/docs/index.rst

     A single "prefix", linked from installed packages.
 Contains `bin`, `etc`, `lib`, `include`, `share`, `var`, etc., assemble

+Requirement:
+    A specification of a package that we would like to have installed in an environment.

+Package:
+    The bundle provided by a remote source which contains source code, or prepared build artifacts.

 Manager:
     Wrapper around package managers, but the public API is only for fetching packages, and not installing them.

-Package:
-    A specification of a single package to install.
-Determines the manager, and any information the Manager will need to install it.

 ..
     Contents: